 Wow, you’ve got some beautiful ingredients!
-Once you’ve unpacked your Red Velvet kit, position a rack in the center of the oven and preheat to 325°F. Butter a 9-inch springform pan, line with parchment paper round, and butter top of parchment (with 1 tablespoon or less of butter provided).
-Open the can of pumpkin and scoop out puree needed (you'll know when you've hit the red marker line on the outside of the can) into a large bowl.
-Save the remaining puree for another use -- check out our everyday pumpkin recipes!
+Once you’ve unpacked your Red Velvet kit, position a rack in the center of the oven and preheat to 325°F. Grease a 12-cup bundt pan, by dipping a paper towel into the vegetable oil provided and lightly coating the pan.
+Open the can of pumpkin and scoop out the puree into a large bowl and set aside.

 In two small bowls, separate 3 eggs into whites and yolks and set aside.
 Sift the flour, baking powder, baking soda, cinnamon (for cake), and nutmeg into a medium bowl and set aside.
-Add oil, sugar (for cake), and salt to the large bowl with pumpkin, beating with an electric mixer on low speed.
+Add oil, granulated sugar, and salt to the large bowl with pumpkin, beating with an electric mixer on low speed.
 Then add the egg yolks one at a time, scraping down sides of the bowl after each addition.
 Add the flour mixture, and stop mixing as soon as all the ingredients are *just* combined.

 In a medium bowl, whisk the 3 egg whites until they have formed soft peaks.
 Gently fold them into the pumpkin batter using a rubber spatula.
 Pour the batter into pan and bake 50 to 55 minutes, until a toothpick inserted in the center comes out clean.
 Cool cake in pan on a wire rack for 30 minutes, or until the cake pulls away from the sides.
 Then, flip the cake out onto a wire rack and allow to cool completely.